Nikhil-Duttaroy/ShoopersLoop/README.md

 <a href="https://ibb.co/0sKVRDH"><img src="https://i.ibb.co/dmtJwW8/log.png" alt="log" border="0"></a>

-- After u have signed in you will be redirected to the home screen from where choose from Hats , Jackets , Sneaker , Womens , Mens Sections.
+- After you have signed in you will be redirected to the home screen from where you can choose from Hats , Jackets , Sneaker , Womens , Mens Sections.
 <img src="https://i.ibb.co/MDtPnJ1/sneak.png" alt="sneak" border="0">

-- Add items to cart of your choosing by navigation through the products and have a small preview by click on the cart icon.
+- Add items to the cart of your choosing by navigating  through the products and have a small preview by click on the cart icon.
 <img src="https://i.ibb.co/jg90CmZ/cart-icon.png" alt="cart-icon" border="0">

 - Click on Go To Checkout to open the checkout tab to proceed to payment.
 Here you can edit and delete the products that you have added to the cart.